Let’s explain how to turn work-related travel expenses into dollars in your pocket at tax time.

 As with most work-related expenses, travel expenses are usually tax deductible.
 Of course, there are a few restrictions on what you can claim and we’ll explain those a little later.

-Travel expenses to boost your tax refund!
+Work related travel expenses can boost your tax refund!

 The following travel-related expenses are tax deductible if you are eligible to claim them (check eligibility rules further down this page):

-- Incidental expenses (laundry, service tips etc.)
+- Incidental expenses (laundry etc.)

-- Air, bus, train and taxi fares
+- Air, bus, train and taxi/rideshare fares

 - Bridge and road tolls